 Sólheimajökull Plane Wreck

-Top Activities: What to Do in Vik Iceland?
+Best Things to Do in Vik Iceland

 1. Visit the Katla Ice Cave

+The Katla Ice Cave offers an opportunity to embark on a mesmerizing journey into a natural Iceland ice cave beneath the Mýrdalsjökull Glacier.
+It is located in the Kötlujökull Glacier, which is an outlet glacier of Mýrdalsjökull Glacier and sits on top of the Katla Volcano.
 You can take a guided Katla ice cave tour through ice formations, revealing the beauty and uniqueness of Iceland’s ice caves.
 The cave’s ever-changing landscape and bright blue hues create an otherworldly experience.
 Remember to take safety precautions when hiking through the caves, and you will need to have an experienced guide take you through.

-2. See the Lava Show:
+2. See the Lava Show

 3. Try Glacier Hiking